wix-incubator/bower-auto-release/README.md

 # bower-auto-release

-This node module will help you to publish your package to bower in addition to already publishing it to npm.
+This **node module** will publish your package to a bower registry.
-Ideally you would only publish to npm, but as many older projects still use bower, this is sometime an unfortunate necessity.
+Ideally you would **only publish to npm**, but as many older projects still use bower, this is sometime an unfortunate necessity.

 ## How to enable bower publishing for your existing npm module

-Assuming you already defined you npm module in CI and already use the incredible [wnpm-release](https://github.com/wix/wnpm-ci) script to automatically bump your node module's version all you have to do in order to publish your package to bower is follow these simple steps:
+Assuming you already defined an npm module in CI and already use the incredible [wnpm-release](https://github.com/wix/wnpm-ci) script to automatically bump your module's version, all you have to do to publish your package to bower is follow these simple steps:

 ### Add bower.json to your project

 Just run the command `bower init`, and answer truthfully to all questions :P

-### When using a private bower registry: Add .bowerrc to your project
+### When using a PRIVATE bower registry: Add .bowerrc to your project

 **Notice: This is critical so that you work against your private bower registry.**